aws-samples/amazon-sagemaker-secure-mlops/README.md

     Role definition: [CloudFormation](cfn_templates/core-iam-shared-roles.yaml)

 A dedicated IAM role is created for each persona/user.
-For a real-life project we recommend to start with a least possible permission set and add necessary permissions when needed based on your security requirements and data science environment settings.
+For a real-life project we recommend to start with a least possible permission set and add necessary permissions based on your security requirements and data science environment settings.

 ## IAM setup
 The following diagram shows the provisioned IAM roles for personas/users and execution roles for services: